sudhanshuvlog/Devops-MLOPS-Project/README.md

 - ![Jenkins Pipeline Stage View](Screenshots/jenkinspipeline.png)

 ### Step 11: Access the Exposed API
+- Login to k8s master node and create a socat, so the webserver can be used from outside the cluster
+- Get the IP address which is in the range of 192.168 from this command `hostname -I`
+- Execute this command to start the socat `socat TCP4-LISTEN:5000,fork TCP4:IP:31933`
 - Visit http://<K8sMaster-ip>:5000 to see the deployed webserver.